VTX-Molecular-Visualization/VTX/README.md

 - Hold left/right mouse button and move to rotate the scene
 - Hold wheel button and move to translate the rotation center
 - Use wheel to zoom
-- QDAERF to rotate
+- ADQERF to rotate
-- ZS to zoom
+- WS to zoom

 #### Freefly

-- ZSQD or arrows keys to move the camera
+- ZASD or arrows keys to move the camera
 - Hold left mouse button and move to look around
 - Hold right mouse button and move to rotate on the side